jesperkristensen58/BoredCatsNFTCollection/README.md

 <h1>Welcome to the Bored Cats Collection</h1>

+This is a demonstration on how to create and deploy an NFT collection using IPFS.

+<h2> Deployment Details</h2>

 I deployed this to the Polygon Mainnet.
 The deployment went like this:

     npx hardhat run scripts/deploy.js --network matic